What is website visitor tracking?

 Visitor Click Path Data

-Shows the page-level activity of visitors, including pages visited and durations.
+Shows web page visitor tracking details, including pages visited and durations.
 Helpful for sales teams and marketing content developers.

 Sales Lead Management